 Wash your hands with soap and water.

+Look at the tube.
 One end of the tube is rounded and goes into the nose.
 The other end has 2 ports.
 One port is for feeding.
-The other port is for giving medications.
+The other port is for giving medicines.

-The tube may have a wire (metal stylet) inside it.
+Check the tube for a wire (metal stylet) inside it.
 The wire keeps the tube from curling.
 If your child’s tube has a wire, check that it can be removed easily and doesn’t get stuck.

 Hold the tip of the tube at your child’s nose.

-Extend the tube to the earlobe.
-Then, extend from the earlobe to a spot between the bottom of the breastbone (xyphoid process) and the belly button.
+Extend the tube to your child’s earlobe.
+Then, extend it from the earlobe to a spot between the bottom of the breastbone (xyphoid process) and the belly button.